quinnanya/csv-ner/README.md

-# csv-ner
+# Named entity recognition in CSVs
-Uses Spacy to perform named-entity recognition on specified columns from a CSV file
+A Jupyter notebook that uses [https://spacy.io/](Spacy) to perform named-entity recognition on specified columns from a CSV file.
+Thoroughly commented and designed for people without much experience working with Python.
+Should work for any language where Spacy has a model with entity support (Dutch, English, French, German, Greek, Italian, Lithuanian, Norwegian, Spanish, Portuguese, as of October 2019).